 Educators should be aware that children can be put at risk by gang activity, both through participation in and as victims of gang violence.
 Whilst very young children will be very unlikely to become involved in gang activity they may potentially be put at risk by the involvement of others in their household in gangs, such as an adult sibling or a parent/carer.
-Designated persons should be familiar with their LSP guidance and procedures in relation to safeguarding children affected by gang activity and ensure this is followed where relevant.
+Designated safeguarding leads should be familiar with their LSP Policies & Procedures for the EYFS 2024 (Early Years Alliance 2024)